United States Naval Academy: Library

-Women at the Naval Academy
+Women and the Naval Academy

 The Naval Academy first accepted women as midshipmen in 1976, after Congress authorized the admission of women to all of the service academies.
 Women account for about 22 percent of entering plebes.
 They pursue the same academic and professional training as do their male classmates, except that certain physical aptitude standards for women are lower than for men, mirroring the standards of the Navy itself.
 Women have most recently composed about 17 percent of each graduating class, however this number continues to rise.
 The first pregnant midshipman graduated in 2009.
 While regulations expressly forbade this, the woman was able to receive a waiver from the Department of the Navy.

 In 2006, Michelle J. Howard, class of 1982, became the first female graduate of the Naval Academy to be selected for admiral; she was also the first admiral from her class.
 Margaret D. Klein, class of 1981, became the first female commandant of midshipmen in December 2006.

 Following the 2003 U.S. Air Force Academy sexual assault scandal and due to concern with sexual assault in the U.S. military the Department of Defense was required to establish a task force to investigate sexual harassment and assault at the United States military academies in the law funding the military for fiscal 2004.
 The report, issued 25 August 2005 showed that during 2004 50% of the women at Annapolis reported instances of sexual harassment while 99 incidents of sexual assault were reported.
 There had been an earlier incident in 1990 which involved male midshipmen chaining a female midshipman to a urinal and then taking pictures of her after she threw a snowball at them.

 Academy Superintendent Vice Admiral Rodney Rempt issued a statement: "With the benefit of the Defense Task Force's assessment and recommendations, we will continue to strive to establish a climate which encourages reporting of these incidents, so we can support the victim and deal with allegations fairly and appropriately.
 The very idea that any member of the Naval Academy family could be part of an environment that fosters sexual harassment, misconduct, or even assault is of great concern to me, and it is contrary to all we are trying to do and achieve.
 Preventing and deterring this unacceptable behavior is a leadership issue that I and all the Academy leaders take to heart.
 The public trusts that the Service Academies will adhere to the highest standards and that we will serve as beacons that exemplify character, dignity and respect.
 We will increase our efforts to meet that trust."
 Superintendent Rempt was criticized in 2006 for not allowing former Navy quarterback Lamar Owens to graduate, despite his acquittal on a rape charge.
 Some alumni have attributed this to an overeagerness on Rempt's part to placate critics urging a crackdown on sexual assault and harassment.